Runster/calendar/readme.md

 echo $calendar->output();
 ```

-You also have the chance to display all errors:
+You also have the ability to output all errors:

 ```
 echo $calendar->getErrors();
 ```

-You can find an example configuration in *calendar/calendar_data_german.json* with in german translated weekdays.
+You can find a German translated example configuration in *calendar/calendar_data_german.json*.